msh8k/3DNestGen/3DNestGen/ReadMe.txt

     CONSOLE APPLICATION : 3DNestGen Project Overview
 ========================================================================

-AppWizard has created this 3DNestGen application for you.
+AppWizard has created this 3DNestGen application.

 This file contains a summary of what you will find in each of the files that make up your 3DNestGen application.